 The following workflow creates all needed calibration frames for the RTD, for the pipeline workstation and for anyone using the KMOS DRS pipeline.
-The needed bash-script easySPARK calibration.sh can either be found in the CVS repository kmosp/tools/easySPARK or in the bin folder of the installed pipeline (e.g. using the distributed kmos-kit). easySPARK calibration.sh makes calls to easySPARK\dark.sh, easySPARK\flat and easySPARK\wave\cal.sh.
-Therefore it is best if these scripts are available in the PATH environment variable.
+The needed python script kmos_calib.py can either be found in the SVN repository kmosp/tools/ or in the bin folder of the installed pipeline (e.g. using the distributed kmos-kit).